-- It must be possible to recycle the main materials in the primary packaging\ in today's existing material recirculation systems in the Nordic countries.
+- It must be possible to recycle the main materials in the primary packaging in today's existing material recirculation systems in the Nordic countries.
 Incineration with energy recovery is not considered to be material recovery.
-The main materials are defined as the materials making up 90% or more of the individual components (ref. requirement O22).
-Exemption: Cardboard packaging for liquid products must contain a minimum of 60% paper/cardboard (ref. requirement O21). - All hard/rigid plastic packaging must contain a minimum 50 % (by weight, calculated on the total mass of the bottle/box/container, closure and label) post-consumer/commercial recycled material (PCR)\\. - Paper/cardboard-based packaging must contain a minimum of 90 % (by weight) post-consumer recycled material (PCR)\\.
-An exemption is made for corrugated board where minimum 50 % (by weight) post consumer/commercial recycled material\\ is required, and for cardboard packaging for liquid products, which does not need to contain PCR.
+An exemption is made for flexible plastic pouches that are exclusively used in a refill system. - All hard/rigid plastic packaging must contain a minimum 50 % (by weight, calculated on the total mass of the bottle/box/container, closure and label) post-consumer/commercial recycled material (PCR). - Cardboard-based packaging must contain a minimum of 90 % (by weight) post-consumer recycled material (PCR).
+An exemption is made for corrugated board where minimum 50 % (by weight) post consumer/commercial recycled material is required, and for cardboard packaging for liquid products, which does not need to contain PCR.